andreffs18/violent-python/README.md

 This repo contains exercices that I found interesting to explore from the book.
 I kept the book structure, altough some chapters tackle the same problems.

-> In case you are searching for the original book code snippets, you can find them [here]( http://booksite.elsevier.com/9781597499576/chapters.php).
+> In case you are searching for the original code snippets, you can find them [here]( http://booksite.elsevier.com/9781597499576/chapters.php).